 An up-to-date mining register is also maintained and updated by the Mining Authority.
 Information about valid decisions about mineral exploration permits and hearings can be found on the Website of the Mining Authority:

-The material can be viewed in the map service: https://gtkdata.gtk.fi/kaivosrekisteri/.
+The reservation and permit areas can be viewed in the map service: https://gtkdata.gtk.fi/kaivosrekisteri/.